For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Credit: Ink Drop – Shutterstock

-Essentially, you'll be repaying exactly the same as you would be if you were still in the UK.
-It's just a little bit more complicated to work out what that should be.
+Essentially, you'll be repaying your Student Loan, just as you would if you were still in the UK.
+It's just a little more complicated to work out the repayments.

 The exact amount will differ based on which plan your loan is, which itself is determined by when you started uni, where you normally lived (outside of term time) when you started uni, and what level of study your course was.